fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Register-AzureRmProviderFeature.md

 ```

 ## DESCRIPTION
-The **Register-AzureRmProviderFeature** cmdlet registers an azure_2 provider feature in your account.
+The **Register-AzureRmProviderFeature** cmdlet registers an Azure provider feature in your account.

 ## EXAMPLES